KxSystems/docs-v1/docs/dashboards/maps.md

 Toggle to use *Cluster* feature.
 Define *Cluster Size*

-<aside class="warning">When checked, it will replace grouped individual points with a numeric cluster icon.
+<aside class="admonition caution">When checked, it will replace grouped individual points with a numeric cluster icon.
 Points outside of a cluster will remain displayed as individual points</aside>

 ![Screenshot](img/clusterhtmllight.jpg)